 Blueprints will be prepared immediately, Mr. Duckworth said, and when they are finished sealed bids for constructing the building will be received from contractors.

-The permit number 578 for the construction of the City Library at the North West Corner of East Central and Rosiland [Rosalind], to be constructed by C. C. Hanner of steel and concrete for the price of $73,500 dated August 8, 1922, is noted on the back of the blueprints for the Albertson Public Library.
+The permit number 578 for the construction of the City Library at 165 East Central Avenue on the North West Corner of Central and Rosiland [Rosalind], to be constructed by C. C. Hanner of steel and concrete for the price of $73,500 dated August 8, 1922, is noted on the back of the blueprints for the Albertson Public Library.
 View all the blueprints under Images below.
 The lot at Central and Rosalind was purchased in 1919 by Mayor Duckworth in anticipation of one day building a library on that spot.
+A copy of a warranty deed dated May 11, 1920, indicates that the city swapped property in order to secure the land needed for the library.

 Architectural drawings for the construction of the Albertson Public Library dated August 9, 1922, created by architect Murry S. King, provide a detailed look at the exterior elevations and interior systems of the library.